Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-\begin{rem} To make our notations easier to follow, we will drop the second subscript whenever it is zero and it does not create any confusion.
-Also, all objects on the dynamic planes of $\Bf_{c_{n-1}}$ and $\Bf_{\tilde{c}_{n-1}}$ (the ones after straightening) will be denoted by \textbf{bold} face of notations used for objects on the dynamic planes of $f$ and $\tilde{f}$. \end{rem}
+\begin{remNot} To make our notations easier to follow, we drop the second subscripts whenever they are zero and do not create any confusion.
+Also, all objects on the dynamic planes of $\Bf_{c_{n-1}}$ and $\Bf_{\tilde{c}_{n-1}}$ (the ones after the straightenings) will be denoted by the boldface of the notations used for the corresponding objects on the dynamic planes of $f$ and $\tilde{f}$. \end{remNot}